Inventua/nucleus-core/Documentation/Configuration/Lists.md

 ## Lists
 Lists are a general-purpose set of names and values.
-Modules use lists instead of having their own management user interface and database entities for simple name/value collections.
+Modules use lists instead of having their own management user interface and database tables for simple name/value collections.
 For example the documents and publish modules use lists for document/article categories, and the forums module uses lists for forum post status.